nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Examples**:

-- `list appt` followed by `delete appt 2` deletes the 2nd appointment in DocTrack.
+- `list appt` followed by `delete appt 2` deletes the second appointment in the list of appointments.
+- `find appt d/2024-12-05` followed by `delete appt 1` deletes the first appointment in the results of the `find` command.

 <br>